 The shrimp dish was really great too…there were just a bit too many carrots.
 Lastly, the grilled chicken breast was also flavorful.
 It was just the least exciting dish because that is something that I could easily make at home.
 Overall, all 3 dishes received a thumbs-up.
 That is rare for me!

-3 Things That I Appreciate the Most about Real Eats
+Real Eats Reviews: 3 Things That I Appreciate the Most

 - The ingredients (which are listed) are really healthy and natural.
 I am saving the menu because I will make the dishes for myself in the future.